dozencloud/MP30AR0-Installation/README.md

 #### Installation ISO

-Choosing a installation media is a big deal.
+Choosing an installation media is a big deal.
 The media should be supported by the kernel.
 For example, consider the following tragedy senario, we have a USB stick shipped a fabulous Linux distro.